Education in Sri Lanka: Tertiary education

 Some study for entrance/membership for professional bodies both foreign (such as CIMA, BCS, ACCA, etc.) and local (such as ICASL, SLIM) or do studies at vocational technical colleges that specialize in mechanical and electronic subjects.
 Government has schemes to provides financial aid in addition to free education to financially support to those qualified to get admission to state universities.

-There are only 15 state universities in Sri Lanka.
+There are 17 state universities in Sri Lanka.
 The prominent ones are University of Colombo, University of Peradeniya, University of Kelaniya, University of Sri Jayawardhenapura, University of Moratuwa and University of Ruhuna.
 In recent years, with changes to the University Act, a few institutes have been given permission to grant their own degrees: The most prominent is the government-owned Sri Lanka Institute of Information Technology.

 Still, there are unemployed graduates in Sri Lanka, except in the fields of medicine, information technology, commerce, law and engineering disciplines.
 Many claim that if state university graduates are unemployed or causes brain drain that is because of limited exposure in the country for the degrees they have.

 Many intellectuals express the need for private universities in the country, where students who chose not to attend or do not gain admission to state universities could study in their home country at a lower cost.
 The North Colombo Medical College (NCMC) was one such institute.
 But efforts to establish private universities have been blocked due to protests conducted by many parties claiming that it would create more competition for state university students.
 In recent years this has become a reason for students who do not attend state universities to prefer going abroad or study at other institutes and professional bodies.